Skip to main content

 5. Fostering Open Communication

 Managers should create an environment where direct reports feel comfortable discussing challenges, asking questions, and seeking feedback.
 Open communication helps foster trust and transparency within the team.
+Active listening is crucial when communicating and providing feedback for an effective manager and direct report.

 • Action Tip: Create an open-door policy and encourage direct reports to share concerns, ideas, or challenges regularly.